BenRaymon/garden-simulator/README.md

 OK BLOOMER Gardening is a garden planner created as a final project for CISC 275.
 This gardening application can be used to build gardens that have a focus on native perennials and other native plants.
 # USING THE PROGRAM
 ![StartScreen](https://user-images.githubusercontent.com/54713482/117983885-59ef5e80-b305-11eb-8cc5-d9b9b9b806f2.PNG)
-The gardening application allows users to both create a new garden, and load a garden from a previous garden cration session.
+The gardening application allows users to both create a new garden, and load a garden from a previous session.
 To create a new garden, simply click the new garden button.

 ![DrawPlot](https://user-images.githubusercontent.com/54713482/117980675-34ad2100-b302-11eb-89e4-fdba47ea584f.PNG)
 ![AfterDraw](https://user-images.githubusercontent.com/54713482/117980872-658d5600-b302-11eb-8c9b-c185fadb2128.PNG)

-This will bring the user to the plot creation screen.
+This will bring the user to the plot designer screen.
 This screen has an easy to use plot selection and free drawing system that makes it simple and easy to create garden plots of any size.
-Users can set their x and y dimensions in feet, pick their budget, and draw pplots based on the setting used in the three sliders.
+Users can set their x and y dimensions in feet, pick their budget, and draw plots based on the settings used in the three sliders.
 Choosing different slider options will curate the plants that show up in the next screen.
-After creating a plot, users can click the fill garden button to complete the plot selection process and travel to the garden editor screen.
+After creating a plot, users can click the fill garden button to complete the plot designer process and travel to the garden editor screen.

 ![Editor View](https://user-images.githubusercontent.com/54713482/117980931-75a53580-b302-11eb-9626-6f25ecfff5a8.PNG)